gensth/restconfigservice/README.md

 Features

-* Reading text from a config file on GET
+*   On GET: Responding the text read from a config file.
-* Writing text to a config file on POST
+*   On POST: Writing the submitted text to a config file and call a given command (e.g. restart another service).

 ## Compile and run